FGPartner/www/about.md

 Claire on Linkedin</a><br>
 **Master in Business Management from ESCP European Business School**

-Claire Garwacki is an acknowledged Swiss based headhunter, specialized in Corporate Finance.
+Claire Garwacki is an recognized Swiss based headhunter, specialized in Corporate Finance.
 Her focus is the upper middle management level (controlling managers, finance directors, senior controllers, senior accountants, heads of accounting).